firebase/firebase-admin-go/CONTRIBUTING.md

 A suite of integration tests are available in the Admin SDK source code.
 These tests are designed to run against an actual Firebase project.
-Create a new project in the [Firebase Console](https://console.firebase.google.com), if you do not already have one suitable for running the tests aginst.
+Create a new project in the [Firebase Console](https://console.firebase.google.com), if you do not already have one suitable for running the tests against.
 Then obtain the following credentials from the project:

 1. *Service account certificate*: This can be downloaded as a JSON file from the "Settings > Service Accounts" tab of the Firebase console.
-Copy the file into your workspace as `testdata/integration_cert.json`.
+Copy the file into your workspace as `src/firebase.google.com/go/testdata/integration_cert.json`.
 2. *Web API key*: This is displayed in the "Settings > General" tab of the console.
 Copy it and save to a new text file.
-Copy this text file into your workspace as `testdata/integration_apikey.txt`.
+Copy this text file into your workspace as `src/firebase.google.com/go/testdata/integration_apikey.txt`.

 Now you can invoke the integration test suite as follows:

 ```
-go test github.com/firebase/firebase-admin-go/...
+go test firebase.google.com/go/...
 ```